pandaproject/panda/docs/api.rst

 Datasets
 ========

-Datasets are identified by slug, rather than by integer id (though they do have one).
+Dataset is the core object in PANDA and by far the most complicated.
+It contains several embedded objects describing the columns of the dataset, the user that created it, the related uploads, etc. It also contains information about the history of the dataset and whether or not it is currently locked (unable to be modified).
+Datasets are referenced by slug, rather than by integer id (though they do have one).

 Example Dataset object: